Configure player

 And what we noticed in the case of Einstein here is that all the time is going into this single for loop, and it's got a fixed boundary, k equals 0 to the k limit.
 And we said, well, what if we just split that for loop n ways for n CPUs?
 In this particular case, of course, it's going to be two CPUs.

 So the methodology is an exact trace of boundary crossing.
 So that's a lot different than time profile, which is a statistical, right?
-It's taking--it's, you know, every millisecond it's recording a sample.
+It's taking-- every millisecond it's recording a sample.
 This is going to record a call stack every time we enter the kernel from user space.
 And it doesn't require any instrumentation.
 It's all going to just happen automatically.
 It's system-wide.

 And it provides three new views.
-The first is a summary view, and we'll go over each of these in more detail, but the basic view is a summary view that's going to show you overall what's going on in the system.
-Trace view, which is going to give you a list of all the trace records, so things we're looking at here are system calls, VM faults, when your threads were scheduled.
+The first is a summary view.
+And we'll go over each of these in more detail.
+But the basic view is a summary view that's going to show you overall what's going on in the system.
+Trace view, which is going to give you a list of all the trace records.
+So things we're looking at here are system calls, VM faults, when your threads were scheduled.
+And timeline view.
+And this is a visualization of the threads in your system.
+So you can see the threads running over time.
+And we'll talk about each of these.
+So the summary view.
+This is all about the biggest piece of the pie.

 Similarly, for VM faults, when you're taking virtual memory faults, these are otherwise transparent.
 They're handled by the kernel.
 And this will allow you to say, oh, this piece of code was actually triggering all those VM faults that maybe you see in VM stat or some other tool.
 You can actually pin these back to your source code.